Terra (blockchain): History

 In 2018, Do Kwon and Daniel Shin (also known as Shin Hyun-sung) co-founded Terraform Labs in Seoul, South Korea.
 In 2019, Terraform Labs launched its first cryptocurrency token.
 Terraform Labs raised more than $200 million from investment firms such as Arrington Capital, Coinbase Ventures, Galaxy Digital and Lightspeed Venture Partners.

-In January 2022, the Luna Foundation Guard (LFG) was established as a non-profit based in Singapore, with Do Kwon serving as its director.
-Terraform Labs allocated a portion of the money obtained from UST sales to Luna Foundation Guard, to be used as reserves to stabilise the price of UST.
+In January 2022, the Luna Foundation Guard (LFG) was established as a non-profit based in Singapore, with Do Kwon as director.
+Terraform Labs allocated a portion of the profit from UST sales to Luna Foundation Guard, to be used as reserves to stabilize the price of UST.
 As of 7 May, just before UST broke its peg, LFG held reserves of 80,394 bitcoin worth approximately $2.4 billion.
-Bitcoin was the largest portion of the reserve assets, though LFG also held reserves in various other stablecoins and cryptocurrencies.
+Bitcoin was the largest portion of the reserve, though LFG also held various other stablecoins and cryptocurrencies.

 In February 2022, Terra and the Washington Nationals Major League Baseball team announced they had entered into a sponsorship agreement which provided stadium and television branding, as well as the rebranding of the Washington Nationals club and lounge to the "Terra Club".
-The deal was originally proposed to the Terra community by Kwon, referring only to an unnamed "sports franchise in one of the four major American professional sports leagues", and the community agreed to pay $38.15 million for a five-year-long exclusive partnership.
+The deal was originally proposed to the Terra community by Kwon, referring only to an unnamed "sports franchise in one of the four major American professional sports leagues", and the community agreed to pay $38.15 million for a five-year exclusive partnership.

-The founders Kwon and Shin each owned one share of Terraform Labs, giving each founder 50% of controlling power.
-Kwon later enlarged his stock pool to eleven shares, giving him approximately 91.7% ownership and Shin the remaining 8.3%.
+The founders Kwon and Shin each owned one share of Terraform Labs, giving each founder 50% of the controlling power.
+Kwon later enlarged his stock pool to eleven shares, giving him 91.7% ownership and Shin the remaining 8.3%.
 Shin and Chai Corporation, a Terra-ecosystem payment service company that he founded, announced on 18 May 2022 that Shin no longer held any ownership stock in Terraform Labs.
-However, after it was revealed from sources of the Singaporean Account and Corporate Regulatory Authority that Shin still held 8.3% of Terraform Labs ownership, Chai Corporation announced that Shin was not able to "finish liquidating his remaining ownership in time" despite having the same share of ownership as of 18 May.
+However, the Singaporean Account and Corporate Regulatory Authority revealed that Shin still held 8.3% Terraform Labs ownership, and Chai Corporation announced that Shin was not able to "finish liquidating his remaining ownership in time" despite having the same share of ownership as of 18 May.
 The documents from the Singaporean authority also revealed that as of 18 May, Shin held 51.2% of ownership and Kwon 22.4% of Chai Holdings, the parent company of Chai Corporation.

 Collapse

 Beginning on 9 May 2022, the tokens made headlines after UST began to break its peg to the US dollar.
-Over the next week, the price of UST plunged to 10 cents, while Luna fell to "virtually zero", down from an all-time high of $119.51.
-Before the crash, Luna was one of the top ten largest cryptocurrencies on the market.
-The collapse wiped out almost $45 billion of market capitalisation over the course of a week.
+Over the next week, the price of UST plunged to 10 cents, while LUNA fell to "virtually zero", down from an all-time high of $119.51.
+Before the crash, LUNA was one of the top ten largest cryptocurrencies on the market.
+The collapse wiped out almost $45 billion of market capitalization in one week.
+Terra-Luna operated on a two-coin system protocol that lacked traditional collateral backing.
+Its collapse was likely triggered by an attack on its liquidity pool and was facilitated by flaws in the underlying blockchain framework.